 Which came first, though?

-From a purely historical perspective, abseiling is a far older term than rappelling.
+From a purely historical perspective, abseiling is a far older term when compared to its competitor.
 The technique itself is attributed to a Chamonix guide named Jean Charlet-Straton, who lived from 1840 to 1925.
 Apparently, Charlet-Straton attempted to conquer the Petit Dru summit of Aiguille du Dru multiple times and failed.
 While he tried multiple times on his own in 1876, he finally managed to reach the summit in 1879 with the help of two other hired Chamonix guides named Prosper Payot and Frédéric Folliguet.
 During this successful ascent, it looks like Charlet also mastered the technique of abseiling.

 Much later in 1944, Roger Frison-Roche referred to abseiling as rappelling, and it looks like the name stuck.
 While he radically altered the term, Roger did attribute the actual technique to its inventor thus giving credit where credit was due.